johnshearing/PrivateKeyVault/README.md

   * Navigate to the file we exported named **bobs_public_key.txt** and press the **Enter** key.
   * You will see a dialog box asking you how long you wish each QR-Code to be displayed.
   * Accept the default.
+  * You will see a dialog box asking if you would like to start the parade.
+  * Go ahead and press the button which says **Start the Parade**
   * You should see a parade of qr-codes flash across the touch screen.
   *
   * OK, so we displayed Bob's public key file as a parade of QR-Codes on the touch screen but how do we get this to Alice?